in Northern Virginia &

 Different types of tummy tucks

-Dr. Sailon is well versed in the latest techniques and technologies to get you the best result result possible.
-Many different types of tummy tucks exist and he will determine which is best for you depending on your own anatomy and goals.
+Dr. Sailon is knowledgeable about the latest techniques and technologies in an effort to provide you with the ideal result you desire.
+Many different types of tummy tucks exist and he will determine which is optimal for you depending on your own anatomy and goals.

 Mini Tummy Tuck – a technique reserved when the primary issue is stretching out of the muscles and there is minimal loose skin.
 A small amount of skin is removed from the lower abdomen but the belly button remains attached to the surrounding skin.
 The core muscles are then repaired and tightened.
 This may be done via an endoscopic approach to minimize the scar length.
 Liposuction may be used during this procedure as well to help shape the abdomen and waist.